What is UTM-based attribution

 You should typically include both numbers in your decision-making, as they both have their own strengths and weaknesses.
 You can find a summary of both methods below.

-Attribution ModelStrenghtsWeaknesses
+Attribution ModelStrengthsWeaknesses

 UTM-based methodGreat for relative comparisons: UTM metrics allow you to compare all channels based on the same attribution modelMay be less accurate: UTM-based attribution methods cannot take into account view-through conversions or cannot stitch sessions across devices

 In-platform based methodBetter accuracy: in-platform metrics are usually more accurate because ad platforms have more data to attribute (they know which users viewed ads).Hard to compare across traffic sources: Every ad platform employs different attribution models, making it infeasible to compare conversions.
-Some channels (e.g Organic) do not have in-platform attribution.
+Some channels (e.g. Organic) do not have in-platform attribution.

 Known limitations of UTM-based attribution in relative comparisons